Balibo (film): Production

 Balibo was the first feature film to be made in East Timor.
 Shooting in Dili began on 31 July 2008, with United Nations police closing off roads, to allow the scenes to be filmed.
-Gritty 16mm-to-35mm visuals shot at the actual locations where the events took place give a documentary-style texture.
+16mm-to-35mm visuals were shot at the actual locations where the events took place give a documentary-style texture.

+Robert Connolly directed the film, David Williamson wrote the script and Clinton Fernandes served as historical consultant.
+The film was produced by Connolly's Arenafilms in Australia, with John Maynard and Rebecca Williamson serving as producers.
+Tristan Milani was responsible for the cinematography, and Nick Meyers edited the film.
+Australian musician and composer Lisa Gerrard composed the score.
+LaPaglia, also an executive producer, named East as "probably the best role I've ever had".

+Oscar Isaac plays the young José Ramos-Horta, who would later receive the Nobel Peace Prize and become the second President of East Timor.

 The film's version of events was validated by an Australian coroner in 2007.
 After a fresh review of the evidence, the coroner ruled that the journalists were executed as they tried to surrender to Indonesian forces.

-The filmmakers hope that Balibo will spur the Australian government into action.
-Almost 18 months on, it has not responded to the coroner's findings – a reticence which may stem from its fear of upsetting diplomatic relations with Jakarta.
+The filmmakers hoped that Balibo would spur the Australian Government into action.
 Robert Connolly said that he did not set out to provoke Jakarta but wanted to examine a seminal moment in Indonesia's 24-year occupation of East Timor, when an estimated 183,000 people died: "I think it had to be graphic because otherwise you dangerously dilute what happened."

 Release

 Balibo received its world premiere at the Melbourne International Film Festival on 24 July 2009 at Melbourne's Hamer Hall.

 It screened at the Antipodean Film Festival in Saint Tropez, France, in October 2010.

+Close to the date of the 50th anniversary of the killings, on 25 October 2025, the Adelaide Film Festival screened the film at the Mercury Cinema.
+Connolly was awarded the Don Dunstan Award at the festival for his "outstanding contribution to Australian screen culture".
+He joined Adelaide filmmaker Sophie Hyde in conversation at the festival.